HornPenguin/Booklet/README.md

 You can print your own book signatures and simple pamplet with your home printer.

 * Support diffence signature size from 4 to 32.
-* Fold signature is supported for special number of leaves (8, 16, 32).
+* Fold signature is supported for special number of leaves (8, 16).
+(Not supported yet)
 * Change page size during generating signature.
 * Left riffling direction is supported for old asian bookbinding.